Tomi-Ara/Tomi-Ara.github.io/README.md

 Data Source Specification (FROM): Specified the tables used as data sources for retrieval

 **Project Description:** Utilized SQL queries to analyse workplace safety, identifying incident trends, risk factors, and performance metrics across various environments.
-Enables stakeholders to monitor and assess safety performance across plants, departments, shifts, and time periods.
+This enables stakeholders to monitor and assess safety performance across plants, departments, shifts, and time periods.

 **Technology used:** SQL server